-The Ultimate Guide to Knowing Yourself and Exploring Who You Really Are
+The Ultimate Guide to Knowing Yourself and Discovering Who You Really Are

 Disclaimer: this post is a beast.
 It’s over 3.600 words long!
 So if you want to save it for later or maybe read it on your Kindle, you can get it as a beautifully formatted eBook